Typed errors

 - The

-DSL uses an extension receiver which represents a context in which errors of a certain type may be raised.
-This approach often results in more idiomatic code. - Using wrapper types, like
+RaiseDSL uses an extension receiver which represents a context in which errors of a certain type may be raised.
+This approach often results in a more idiomatic code. - By using wrapper types, like

 Regardless of your choice, Arrow provides a uniform API, and simple ways to move from one style to the other.
+You can find information about the different wrapper types in the corresponding section.

 If you want a general introduction we recommend the tutorial about working with typed errors, followed by how to model validation in this style.

-If you are already familiar with Either
+If you are already familiar with Either and similar wrapper types,

-We stongly recommend to read From Either
+we stongly recommend to read From Either to Raise to understand

 how you can benefit from the typed errors DSL.

-Typed errors live in the arrow-core
+Typed errors live in the arrow-core library, with high-arity versions of the

-function available in arrow-core-high-arity
+zipOrAccumulate function available in arrow-core-high-arity.

 Working with typed errors